Blog

 Conclusion

-The link between mouth breathing, sleep apnea, and the misdiagnosis of ADHD is a complex and often overlooked issue.
-Healthcare practitioners need to consider the possible presence of mouth breathing when diagnosing ADHD, as proper correction can improve symptoms and overall quality of life.
-If you or your child has been diagnosed with ADHD, it may be worth discussing the possibility of sleep apnea with your doctor.
+The link between mouth breathing, sleep apnea, and the misdiagnosis of ADHD is a complex issue.
+Since mouth breathing can influence attention and behavior, it may be helpful for healthcare providers to assess for it when evaluating ADHD-like symptoms.
+Furthermore, if you or your child has been diagnosed with ADHD, it may be worth discussing the possibility of sleep apnea with your doctor.

 To search for the best Psychiatry Doctors and Psychiatry Healthcare Providers worldwide, please use the Mya Care search engine.